Tracking Failure Origins¶

 _data.ret(_data.call(func)(_data.arg(arg1), _data.arg(arg2), ...))

-each of which simply pass through their given argument, but which allow to track the beginning of calls (call()), the computation of arguments (arg()), and the return of the call (ret()), respectively.
+each of which simply pass through their given argument, but which allow tracking the beginning of calls (call()), the computation of arguments (arg()), and the return of the call (ret()), respectively.

 On the receiving end, for each function argument x, we insert a call _data.param('x', x, [position info]) to initialize x.
 This is useful for tracking parameters across function calls.